Your Medical Air and Ground Ambulance Partner

 Questions You Should Ask Before Choosing an Air Ambulance Company

 An air ambulance is a business class aircraft (for example, a Gulfstream, Learjet, or King Air) that is medically customized with a stretcher, advanced life support equipment, a wide range of medications, and a specialized flight-trained medical staff.
-Angel MedFlight utilizes only fixed-wing jets for its fleet.
+To transport its customers, Angel MedFlight utilizes only fixed-wing jets which are operated by DOT-licensed and FAA certified air carriers.

 - Extensive or urgent medical attention is needed and time is critical